MBA Finance | 6 Unique Ways To Fund Your Degree

 How will you finance your MBA?
 From MBA scholarships to international student loans, paying for business school doesn’t have to be so difficult

 How will you fund your MBA degree?
 An MBA is a major investment.
-The most expensive MBA programs can cost over $200k all-in.
+The most expensive MBA programs can cost over $200k all-in, according to the BusinessBecause Cost of MBA Report 2021.
 The way you pay for business school can affect the options available to you in your career down the line.

 But there’s good news.
 Business schools are working to make themselves more affordable with innovative payment methods on offer.
 Financing your MBA degree doesn’t have to be so difficult.